Important information

 Next steps

 It is important to note that recommendations in the Panel’s report were made independent of government and are not government policy.
-No decision has been made on what steps the NSW Government will take to improve connectivity into the Barwon-Darling River.
+No decision has been made on what steps the NSW Government will take to improve connectivity into the Barwon-Darling River in response to the Panel’s report.
 The findings and recommendation of the Panel are just one of many considerations.

 Supporting documents

-1. Analysis of the Connectivity Expert Panel Recommendations: Information paper PDF, 25316.18 KB - brings together key results from four supporting reports that examine the hydrologic, environmental, and economic benefits and impacts of the Panel’s recommendations.
+These documents are the department’s analysis of the independent Connectivity Expert Panel’s recommendations.
+The updated information paper brings together key results from the 6 supporting reports that examine the hydrologic, environmental, and economic benefits and impacts of the Panel’s recommendations.

 While government options to improve connectivity are being finalised, temporary water restrictions may be used to protect the first flows after dry periods to meet critical human and environmental needs.
 If deemed necessary, these temporary water restrictions would be implemented using Section 324 of the Water Management Act 2000 and may be guided by the critical dry conditions triggers published in the Western Regional Water Strategy.